siddharthqs/Librarian/README.md

  The code is written in Python, and requires quite a few dependencies, run the following command to install all required modules.

     pip install -r requirements.txt

+If you are on a Windows machine, replace requirements.txt with requirements_windows.txt.
+You will also need to install Microsoft C++ Build Tools (visualstudio.microsoft.com/visual-cpp-build-tools)

  ***